-RESOLUTION NO A RESOLUTION TO ADOPT THE WASHINGTON COUNTY MULTI-JURISDICTION NATURAL HAZARDS MITIGATION PLAN WHEREAS , (Government/District) recognizes the threat that natural hazards pose to peop within our community; and ole and property WHEREAS, undertaking hazard mitigation actions will reduce the potential for harm to perpetty from future hazard occurrences; and eople and WHEREAS, the U.S. Congress passed the Disaster Mitigation Act of 2000 emphasizing the disaster mitigation of potential hazards and made available hazard mitigation grants to state governments; and WHEREAS , an adopted Multi-Jurisdiction Natural Hazards Mitigation Plan is required as future funding for mitigation projects under multiple FEMA pre-and post-disaster mitigation programs; and WHEREAS, (Government/District) fully participated in the FEMA prescribed mitigation process to prepare this Mitigation Plan; and planning WHEREAS, (Government/District) desires to comply with the requirements of the Disaste Act and to augment its emergency planning efforts by formally adopting the Washington C Jurisdiction Natural Hazards Mitigation Plan; and WHEREAS, adoption by the governing body of (Government/District) demonstrates the jucommitment to fulfilling the mitigation goals and objectives outlined in this Mitigation Plantage (Property of the Commitment of States).
-WHEREAS, adoption of this legitimizes the plan and authorizes responsible agencies to caresponsibilities under the plan; arry out their NOW, THEREFORE BE IT RESOLVED, that (Government/District) adopts the Washin Multi-Jurisdictional Natural Hazards Mitigation Plan as an official plan and will submit thi Resolution to the Missouri Emergency Management Agency and the Federal Emergency Management of Specials to enable the plan's final approval. is Adoption Certifying Official Date
+RESOLUTION NO. A RESOLUTION TO ADOPT THE WASHINGTON COUNTY MULTI-JURISDICTION NATURAL HAZARDS MITIGATION PLAN WHEREAS, (Government/District) recognizes the threat that natural hazards pose to people and property within our community; and WHEREAS , undertaking hazard mitigation actions will reduce the potential for harm to people and property from future hazard occurrences; and WHEREAS , the U.S. Congress passed the Disaster Mitigation Act of 2000 emphasizing the need for predisaster mitigation of potential hazards and made available hazard mitigation grants to state and local governments; and WHEREAS , an adopted Multi-Jurisdiction Natural Hazards Mitigation Plan is required as a condition of future funding for mitigation projects under multiple FEMA pre-and post-disaster mitigation grant programs; and WHEREAS , (Government/District) fully participated in the FEMA prescribed mitigation planning process to prepare this Mitigation Plan; and WHEREAS , (Government/District) desires to comply with the requirements of the Disaster Mitigation Act and to augment its emergency planning efforts by formally adopting the Washington County Multi-Jurisdiction Natural Hazards Mitigation Plan; and WHEREAS , adoption by the governing body of (Government/District) demonstrates the jurisdiction's commitment to fulfilling the mitigation goals and objectives outlined in this Mitigation Plan; and WHEREAS , adoption of this legitimizes the plan and authorizes responsible agencies to carry out their responsibilities under the plan; NOW, THEREFORE BE IT RESOLVED, that (Government/District) adopts the Washington County Multi-Jurisdictional Natural Hazards Mitigation Plan as an official plan and will submit this Adoption Resolution to the Missouri Emergency Management Agency and the Federal Emergency Management Agency officials to enable the plan's final approval.